pusher/docs/docs/channels/using_channels/private-channels.md

 ##### Returns

 A `PusherChannel` object which events can be bound to.
 See [binding to events](/docs/channels/using_channels/events#binding-to-events).

 {% endparameter %}

+{% parameter 'channelName', "String", true, 'java', false %}

+The name of the channel to subscribe to.
+Since it is a private channel the name must be prefixed with `private-`

+##### Returns

+A `PrivateChannel` object which events can be bound to.
+See [binding to events](/docs/channels/using_channels/events#binding-to-events).

+{% endparameter %}
 {% endmethodwrap %}